 Lulu and her ladybug stalled.
 Marianne watched Lulu pat the bug’s wings; her paw gently tapped the wing’s spots as she tried to urge the ladybug to the finish line.

 “Yes.
 I believe.
 Yes.
 I believe.
 Yes.
 I believe,” Marianne’s voice grew louder and louder as she cheered her ladybug to the corner.
 “Yes.
 Yes.
 Yes.
 Go.
 Go.
 Yes.
 I believe.”
 Marianne’s heart beat faster and faster, almost exploding from her chest as they raced to the finish line.
 Triumphant, Marianne threw her fists in the air.
 The reins fell from her hands.
 She turned to look over her shoulder at their competition.
-They had beat Lulu and her ladybug by only a few yarns.
+They had beat Lulu and her ladybug by only a few inches.
 Victory!

 “We did it!”
 In the bed, Marianne squeezed Lulu around her scrawny well-loved, pink neck.
 They bounced on the bed.
 Marianne shouted, “My ladybug won.
 We won.
 Yes!
 Yes!
 Yesssssss!
 We won.”